nokia/pcaptoparquet/schema.md

 # Data Schema

-The proposed data schema prioritizes the main areas of bulk PCAP processing mentioned in the introduction, such as:
+The proposed data schema prioritizes the main areas of bulk PCAP processing, such as:

 - Network Performance Monitoring and Optimization
 - Troubleshooting Network Issues